Osgood-Schlatter Disease Uncovered: From Symptoms to Solutions

 Pain reduction: Manual therapy techniques, such as soft tissue mobilization, can help alleviate pain in individuals with OSD by releasing muscle tension and breaking up adhesions around the affected area.
 These techniques can be particularly effective in reducing pain associated with tight muscles and tendons, such as the quadriceps and patellar tendon.

 Improved flexibility: Manual therapy can help enhance flexibility in the muscles and tendons surrounding the knee joint by targeting areas of tightness and restriction.
-By promoting increased flexibility, manual therapy can help reduce stress on the patellar tendon and tibial tuberosity, which are primarily affected in OSD.
+By promoting increased flexibility, manual therapy can help reduce stress on the patellar tendon and tibial tuberosity, primarily affected by OSD.

 Enhanced joint mobility: Manual therapy techniques, such as joint mobilization, can help improve knee joint mobility by addressing joint restrictions and enhancing the range of motion.
 Improved joint mobility can reduce pain and improve function in individuals with OSD.